 A Brine Boosts Tenderness

-Using a saltwater solution (or brine) on pork is beneficial.
+Using a brine or saltwater solution can be beneficial to enhance the flavor and tenderness of the meat.
 Submerge thick chops in a quick brine for 2-3 hours before cooking.
-Doing this will enhance the flavor and tenderness of the meat.

 Marinating Boosts Flavor